erees1/erees1.github.io/_posts/2019-12-12-segmentation.md

 ## Introduction

 These days no one would dream about performing a segmentation task without using deep learning.
-However that is exactly what I set out to do in this project, to see how far you can get with a small dataset and no TensorFLow!
+However that is exactly what I set out to do in this project, to see how far you can get with a small dataset and no TensorFlow!

 ### Background